RodyCoco/VRDL_project2/README.md

 NVIDIA GeForce 3090

 ## Preprocessing for Training
-First put all train images provided in homework in my_dataset/images/proprocess_train and put .mat file in  my_dataset/images/proprocess_train
+First put all train images provided in homework in my_dataset/images/proprocess_train and put .mat file in  my_dataset/images/proprocess_train.
+Then run
-#Then run
+:
 ```
 python split_data.py
 ```